xpack-dev-tools/cmake-xpack/README-RELEASE.md

 To keep the development repository fork in sync with the upstream CMake repository, in the `xpack-dev-tools/cmake` Git repo:

-- checkout the `v3.21.6` tag
+- checkout the `v3.22.6` tag
-- create a branch like `v3.21.6-xpack`
+- create a branch like `v3.22.6-xpack`
-- chery pick the commit to _add cmd.exe support_ from a previous release;
+- cherry pick the commit to _add cmd.exe support_ from a previous release;
   enable commit immediately
 - push branch to `origin`
-- add a `v3.21.6-1-xpack` tag; enable push to origin
+- add a `v3.22.6-1-xpack` tag; enable push to origin
 - save as patch
 - move to `patches`
-- rename `cmake-3.21.6.git.patch`
+- rename `cmake-3.22.6.git.patch`

 Note: the branch name and the tag name are used during tests, to pull the repo.